 I came to Sark on 8th November to be sworn in as your Commissioner.
 I held three public meetings another with Conseillers and one with the PDT.
 I was delighted to see and meet so many people.
 I thought I should provide a recap of the meetings.

-After being introduced by either Conseiller Maitland, the Seigneur or Pauline Mallison, I first expressed my delight at being appointed as Sark’s Electricity Price Control Commissioner.
+After being introduced by either Conseiller Maitland, the Seigneur or Pauline Mallinson, I first expressed my delight at being appointed as Sark’s Electricity Price Control Commissioner.
 I then spent a few minutes giving a brief description of my background, explained how I would approach my duties as your Commissioner, then invited questions.

 I am a physicist with a first-class degree and a doctorate in Physics from Oxford University.
 I started my professional career working for the nationalised electricity monopoly, the Central Electricity Generating Board, as a research officer at their Marchwood Engineering Laboratory near Southampton in 1977.
 This was the CEGB’s big engineering research facility which should have been in the Midlands, near the bulk of the power stations.
 However, Marchwood’s first director was a keen sailor so he managed to convince his masters that it should be on the Solent at Marchwood.
 So my first job also allowed me to learn how to sail.

 I was appointed to devise new ways of welding; how to join metals together without melting them.
 This “solid phase” welding was interesting but my girlfriend at the time was still in Oxford and she was studying geothermal energy.
 She kept on asking why electricity could not be made from the hot geothermal water that was likely to be found 3 km below Southampton.
 Being a physicist, I told her that the second law of Thermodynamics dictated that the energy in the hot water could only be changed into electricity at very low efficiencies, so it was unlikely to be viable.
-She kept nagging and, eventually, I devised a new way of using the hot water, if it could be found, to generate electricity that seemed to promise more power than the laws of physics would suggest.
+However, I thought about it and eventually, I devised a new way of using the hot water, if it could be found, to generate electricity that seemed to promise more power than the laws of physics would suggest.
 Every physicist likes beating laws of physics.
 Actually, it did not really beat the law, it just appeared that way.
 We carried out an experiment that showed that, if the water really could be found at about 100oC below Southampton, then it could generate a lot of power.
 Unfortunately, when the drilling was carried out in 1979, the water was shallow and not very hot!

 Despite that setback, I won a Harkness Fellowship to the United States to study geothermal energy at the Los Alamos Laboratory (where the bomb was built during WWII), the Electric Power Institute in California and Brown University in Rhode Island.
 This fellowship insisted that I spend at least six weeks of my 18 months just travelling around the country.
 What an imposition!
 Actually, that requirement was inspired.
 Up until then, I had been working no-stop through school, university and Marchwood.
 This break gave me the chance to stop and think about what I wanted to do.
 My research work had been interesting but I was concerned that the really big decisions on energy were never taken by the people in white coats in the labs.
 They were made by financiers and economists.
 So, when I stopped driving along those long roads in the USA, I read books on economics and finance and even some philosophy, which is not normal for a scientist.